 For the first time in its 25 years, Shakespeare & Co. has staged “Henry V,” which joins “Macbeth” in the Founders’ Theater through Sept.
 1. It isn’t as bad as the “Macbeth”; how could it be?
-But it’s still below-par Shakespeare and continues to suggest S&Co. has a ways to go before it begins to live up to its new Lenox campus and its first real theater.
+But it’s still below-par Shakespeare and continues to suggest S&Co. has an enormous way to go before it begins to live up to its new Lenox campus and its first real theater, the Founders.